meltano/meltano/docs/src/handbook/engineering/README.md

 4. Upload recording to YouTube
 5. Add features + timestamps to YouTube description

-## DigitalOcean Marketplace

-Meltano is deployed and available as a [DigitalOcean Marketplace 1-Click install](https://marketplace.digitalocean.com/apps/meltano?action=deploy&refcode=1c4623f89322).

-### Find the snapshot name

-**Tip:** The _digitalocean_marketplace_ job is only available on pipelines running off `tags`.

-1. The snapshot string should be available under `meltano-<timestamp>` on DigitalOcean, which you will find at the bottom of the _digitalocean_marketplace_ job.
-Take note of this snapshot string as you'll use it in the next step.

-### Update the DigitalOcean listing

-Then, head to the DigitalOcean vendor portal at <https://marketplace.digitalocean.com/vendorportal> to edit the Meltano listing.

-**Tip:** Don't see the Meltano listing?
-You'll have to be granted access to the DigitalOcean vendor portal.
-Please ask your manager for access.

-1. Once inside the listing, update the following entries:
-   - **Version** to the latest Meltano version
-   - **System Image** to the new image (match the aforementioned snapshot string)
-   - **Meltano Package Version** inside the _Software Included Entry_
-2. Submit it for review to finish the process.

 ## Outages & escalation

 Both https://www.meltano.com and https://meltano.meltanodata.com are automatically monitored using Pingdom, with notifications of downtime posted to: